 Did you know lapis lazuli and turquoise are the two stones that are most often imitated?
 A natural lapis lazuli will have flecks of white and perhaps a little pyrite gold mixed with the blue.
 Fake lapis lazuli often has a uniform blue color and lacks any gold or white flecks.
 Calcite and sodalite are often used as imitations.
-To test if your lapis lazuli has been dyed--simply wipe your stone with acetone or alcohol.
-If it loses color it is either fake or a poor quality lapis lazuli dyed to imitate better quality lapis lazuli.
+To test if your lapis lazuli has been dyed, simply wipe your stone with acetone or alcohol; if it loses color it is either fake or a poor-quality lapis lazuli dyed to imitate better quality lapis lazuli.

 Fire Mountain Gems has some new beautiful lapis lazuli (natural) available in limited quantity, from 3-4mm to 7-8mm sizes.
 Just think of what you could do with those beads!
-We have over 300 lapis items to view and almost a hundred incredible design ideas in the gallery of designs for additional inspiration.
+We have over 300 lapis items to view and almost a hundred incredible design ideas gallery of designs for additional inspiration.

-Lapis lazuli pairs beautifully with Swarovski® crystals and gold or silver.
-Topaz can enhance the natural colors such as in this beautiful design from our own Fire Mountain Gems designer Jamie, called ''Nishapur's Treasure'', or create a beautiful pair of earrings using silver and lapis lazuli such as ''Blue Mood''.
-Try mixing lapis lazuli with malachite for a real color treat--as used in design 01E5--and see the mixed strand of lapis lazuli and malachite used which comes in a 36-inch strand.
+Lapis lazuli pairs beautifully with Crystal Passions® crystals and gold or silver.
+Topaz can enhance the natural colors such as in this beautiful design from our own Fire Mountain Gems designer, Jamie, called

 Design with ...